Richard Reid: Preparation for bombing

 Reid and Saajid Badat, another British man preparing as a terrorist, returned to Pakistan in November 2001, and reportedly travelled overland to Afghanistan.
 They were given "shoe bombs", casual footwear adapted to be covertly smuggled onto aircraft before being used to destroy them.
 Later forensic analysis of both bombs showed that they contained the same plastic explosive and that the respective lengths of detonator cord had come from the same batch: the cut mark on Badat's cord exactly matched that on Reid's.
 The pair returned separately to the United Kingdom in early December 2001.
 Reid went to Belgium for 10 days before catching a train to Paris on 16 December.

 On 21 December 2001, Reid attempted to board a flight from Paris to Miami, Florida.
 His boarding was delayed because his dishevelled physical appearance aroused the suspicions of the airline passenger screeners.
-In addition, Reid did not answer all of their questions and had not checked any luggage for the transatlantic flight.
-Additional screening by the French National Police resulted in Reid being re-issued a ticket for a flight on the following day.
-He returned to the Paris airport the following day and boarded American Airlines Flight 63 from Paris to Miami, wearing his special shoes packed with plastic explosives in their hollowed-out bottoms.
+Once questioned by an ICTS agent, he was referred to the French National Police due to his seemingly evasive behaviour and lack of luggage.
+Because his British passport was genuine and his name was not found on any lists of suspected terrorists, the police did not X-ray him or use bomb-sniffing dogs.
+The extended questioning resulted in Reid missing his flight, so he stayed overnight at a hotel near the airport while American Airlines was allowed to re-issue a ticket.
+He returned to the airport the following day and boarded American Airlines Flight 63 from Paris to Miami, wearing shoes packed with plastic explosives in their hollowed-out bottoms.

 Bombing attempt on American Airlines Flight 63

 On 22 December 2001, a passenger on Flight 63 from Paris to Miami complained of the smell of smoke in the cabin shortly after a meal service.
-One flight attendant, Hermis Moutardier, thinking she smelled a burnt match, walked along the aisles of the plane, trying to assess the source.
+One flight attendant, Hermis Moutardier, thinking she smelled a burnt match, walked along the aisles of the plane, trying to find the source.
 She found Reid, who was sitting alone near a window, attempting to light a match.
 Moutardier warned him that smoking was not allowed onboard the aircraft.
 Reid promised to stop.